GET IN TOUCH

 The Enterprise Investment Scheme is designed to help smaller, higher-risk companies raise finance and investors can obtain generous income tax and capital gains tax breaks for their investment.
 The table below sets out the income and capital gains tax reliefs.

-Venture Capital Trusts are designed to encourage private individuals to invest in smaller high-risk unquoted trading companies. can receive income tax relief of 30 per cent of the amount invested, up to £200,000.
+VCTs are designed to encourage private individuals to invest in smaller high-risk unquoted trading companies.
+They can receive income tax relief of 30 per cent of the amount invested, up to £200,000.
 Dividends paid out of VCTs are tax-free and capital gains are also tax-free.

 A junior version of EIS known as Seed Enterprise Investment Scheme (SEIS) has been introduced - please see table below for differences.